wshanshan/wshanshan.github.io/_posts/2017-08-01-Chicago-Daycare.markdown

 ## On a final note

-The data analysis perfectly explains my experience.
+The data results explain my experience.

-Now I drive my son to daycare everyday.
+Now I drive my kid to daycare everyday.
 I like the daycare but still don't like the driving.
 But at least I know that I'm only one of many.

-If you happen to thinking about opening a daycare, come to my neighborhood!
+If you happen to thinking about opening a daycare, come to Lake View!
 Your business will boom here!

 ## Technical notes

 I use Python [Geopandas](http://geopandas.org/) to make the charts.
 Here is the gist if you are interested: [chicagoDaycares.ipynb](https://gist.github.com/wshanshan/e150855f7b09bebc9b1064e30e55a071)